davidmintz/court-interpreters-office/README.md

 # InterpretersOffice
 is a web application for managing busy court interpreters offices (in the English-speaking United States judicial system).

-As of now this app is not quite production-ready, but we're getting close.
-The intention is to make it available to any court interpreter offices that are interested in using it.
-The motivation is that there is to my knowledge no software available, commercial or otherwise, specifically designed for managing a busy staff court interpreters office.
-In my own workplace we use an application that I wrote (and which sprang into being precisely because of this dearth of alternatives), and it works great, but needs updating and has too many baked-in features that are peculiar only to our Interpreters Office's needs.
-So this project will be far and away the world's finest federal court interpreter management system (true, the competition is scarce).
+Developed and used by the Interpreters Office for the US District Court, Southern District of New York, InterpretersOffice is freely available to any other court interpreter offices that are interested in using it.
+The motivation for creating it is that there is to our knowledge no software available, commercial or otherwise, specifically designed for managing a busy staff court interpreters office.

-InterpretersOffice is designed primarily with the US District Court system in mind, but I'm trying to keep it flexible enough for possible use in state courts as well.
+InterpretersOffice is designed primarily with the US District Court system in mind, and is currently probably not well suited for adoption by other court systems.
 We should also mention, though it may seem obvious, that this an Anglophone-centric project.
 Court interpreters are required in a vast number of language combinations around the world.
 But this app assumes that English is the language of the court.

 # features